Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Experimental Results and Discussion

-Figure \ref{fig:correctness} shows the results of the correctness of RAG evaluation, presenting both the overall results and assessments based on predefined categories.
-The results demonstrate remarkable consistency across the three scenarios, getting a significant number of correct answers, even though there has not been a prior tuning in the ROS 2 messages for autonomous agents navigation tasks.
+Figure \ref{fig:correctness} shows the results of the correctness of the RAG evaluation, presenting both the overall results and the assessments based on predefined categories.
+The results demonstrate consistency across the three scenarios, obtaining a significant number of correct answers, even though there has not been prior tuning in the ROS 2 messages for autonomous agents' navigation tasks.
 The slight percentage of incorrect answers remains within an acceptable threshold, given the specific context employed and the inclusion of general questions.

-Regarding individual categories, the correctness in the category 'Navigation Process Overview' is relatively consistent across all scenarios, indicating a good understanding of events and progress related to navigation.
-However, the broad nature of the question "What has happened in this ROS2 log regarding navigation?" initially yielded a correctness below 65\% in the third scenario.
-In this instance, the cancellation of a goal resulted in the execution and failures of Nav2 Behavior Tree nodes, not included in the other two scenarios and focused on navigation recovery.
-Therefore, the incorporation in a dataset of information related to the cancellation of a goal, results in LLM asnwers that usually diverge from the ground truth provided, as the model occasionally prioritized Behavior Trees information, other times focused on locations or timestamps.
+Regarding individual categories, the correctness in the category \lq Navigation Process Overview' is relatively consistent across all scenarios, indicating a good understanding of events and progress related to navigation.
+However, the broad nature of the question "What has happened in this ROS 2 log regarding navigation?" initially yielded a correctness rate of less than 65\% in the third scenario.
+In this instance, the cancellation of a goal resulted in the execution and failure of Nav2 Behavior Tree nodes, which were not included in the other two scenarios and focused on navigation recovery.
+Therefore, the incorporation in a dataset of information related to the cancellation of a goal results in LLM answers that usually diverge from the ground truth provided, as the model occasionally prioritized BTs information, other times focused on locations, or timestamps.
 This variability made it difficult to align with the ground truth provided, even if the obtained answers could be considered partially accurate.
-Introducing the prompt extension "Describe the sequence of events regarding navigation goals and include information about each of them." in question 1 significantly increased correctness in the first category, achieving results around and exceeding the 75\% in all three scenarios.
-This fact underscores the effectiveness of prompt engineering when tackling ambiguous or broad queries.
+Introducing the prompt extension "Describe the sequence of events regarding navigation goals and include information about each of them." in Question 1 significantly increased the correctness in the first category, achieving results around and exceeding 75\% in all three scenarios.
+This underscores the effectiveness of prompt engineering when tackling ambiguous or broad queries.